 For the correct time zone string, look at http://worldtimeapi.org/timezones () and remember that if your city is not listed, look for a city in the same time zone, for example Boston, New York, Philadelphia, Washington DC, and Miami are all on the same time as New York.

 Of course, don't share your secrets.py - keep that out of GitHub, Discord or other project-sharing sites.

 Connect to WiFi

-OK now you have your secrets setup - you can connect to the Internet using the ESP32SPI and the Requests modules.
+OK now you have your secrets setup - you can connect to the Internet.